Babushka: Shadows of Betrayal (Book 2) - Chapter 2 - Yelena

 “Then that’s what we’ll do,” Yelena said.
 “Together.
 We’ll harness this discovery for the benefit of Gred, not play gods with it.”
 She paused, her gaze sweeping over the faces of those in the room—Marzanna Poplawski, Klara Chaban, Dr. Lev Rozhkov.
 These were no longer just scattered allies or potential rivals.
 They were the beginnings of her new Board, the foundation of something far more resilient than the fractured order that had come before.

-But as the group began discussing the next steps, Klara shifted uneasily in her seat.
+But as the group began discussing their next steps, Klara shifted uneasily in her seat.
 “There’s another complication.
 The Sorokin girl...erm, Nina’s estranged daughter...has become involved.”

 At the mention of the young woman, Lev’s expression tightened.
 He rubbed the bridge of his nose, a flicker of discomfort crossing his face.
 “You mean Alexei’s...?”